 - Alcohol abuse

-- Low percentage of high school graduation
+- Low percentage of high school graduates

 - High rate of low birth weights